dominant-strategies/quai-docusaurus/docs/participate/iron-age-testnet.md

 8 million Mainnet Quai tokens will be distributed to individuals who mine valid blocks on canonical Quai Network chains throughout the Iron Age Testnet.

 The Mainnet rewards earned by each address will be determined by calculating what proportion of total Testnet blocks were mined by the address.
-For example, if a Zone 1 address mined 10 blocks and a total of 1,000 blocks were mined for the duration of the Iron Age Testnet in Zone 1, that address would receive 1% of mining rewards for Zone 1, or 8,888.889 Quai.
+For example, if a zone 1 address mined 10 blocks and a total of 1,000 blocks were mined for the duration of the Iron Age Testnet in zone 1, that address would receive 1% of mining rewards for zone 1, or 8,888.889 Quai.
 All rewards will be tracked, calculated, and distributed via on-chain data – be sure to hold onto the private keys for the address(es) you use to mine!

 :::warning
 No individual mining address will be able to receive more than 5% of the mining rewards for a single slice.
 Each individual will be able to KYC/claim a maximum of one mining address per chain on Mainnet.